TheRobBrennan/nextjs-chatgpt-cover-letter/README.md

 Sign in to your Open AI account and generate a new API key at [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys).
 Be sure to copy this value to use it in the next step.

 Create `nextjs-chatgpt-cover-letter/app/.env.local` by copying `nextjs-chatgpt-cover-letter/app/.env.local.sample` to `nextjs-chatgpt-cover-letter/app/.env.local` - replacing the environment variables as desired.

+Create the utility file that will allow us to connect to the OpenAI API using our secret key at `nextjs-chatgpt-cover-letter/app/util.js`